Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### license.doSendWarningEmail

-Whether or not to send a warning email when the current OpenContent license is approaching an invalid state.
-For example: expiring, or almost at the maximum user or group user limit.
+Whether or not to send a warning email when the number of repository users approaches the maximum allowed by the license, or when the number of users in a group is approaching the maximum allowed by the license.

 Default value: `true`